yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 > [!TIP]
 > First, add fact table and the first set of dimension tables using *DirectQuery* mode.
 Then, replicate and rename dimension tables by using *Duplicate* capability.
 Once all tables added, set desired storage mode in *Model view*.

+> [!WARNING]
+> Switching storage mode to *Import* is irreversible operation.
+Therefore, we strongly recommend creating a backup of your reports before switching tables to *Import* mode for experimentation purposes.

 6. Create table relationsships as follows.
    - **`region_DQ`** → **`nation_DQ`** → **`customer_DQ`** → **`orders_DQ`**
    - **`region_Import`** → **`nation_Import`** → **`customer_Import`** → **`orders_DQ`**